GaygysyzMyradov/EncryptedDrive/README.md

 Encrypted Drive is a robust web application developed with Django, designed to serve as a secure file management system with advanced encryption features.
 Built using Python Django and utilizing the Fernet encryption library, it provides seamless file upload and download capabilities within a user-friendly environment.
 Users can trust their data remains confidential and protected with AES-128 encryption.

 ## NOTE
-At this current moment, for some technical reasons, I am unable to upload the project and its source code to GitHub.
-If you wish to test or use the EncryptedDrive, please follow the link below to access it.
-I will also push and commit it to GitHub repo in the near future.
+If you wish to test or use the EncryptedDrive, please follow the link below to access it in the case that you are unfamiliar with GitHub.
 Thank You!

 [CLICK HERE](https://drive.google.com/file/d/1TJzMfZ9KM4npWd-grNX0wd1Ovm0FiQFZ/view?usp=share_link)